OmniacsDAO/numerdash/README.md

 # Running the Dashboard

-We are hosting a version of the Dashboard at the following URL:
+We are hosting our own instance of the dashboard at the following URL:

 https://labs.omnianalytics.io/numerdash